 There is also always a latent risk of declining call-offs from the Volkswagen Group, BMW and Daimler as a result of the accusations of manipulation relating to the emissions figures for diesel vehicles.
-We also see this latent risk with respect to

-Porsche on account of new exhaust testing cycles/processes.
-There already was a noticeable decline in revenue with our customers as a result of this in fiscal year 2018/19, a sharp drop in the unit sales figures for the vehicle models that we supply (even a temporary one) could have a noticeable impact on our planned targets.
+We also see this latent risk with respect to Porsche on account of new exhaust testing cycles/processes.
+There already was a noticeable decline in revenue with our customers as a result of this in fiscal year 2019/20.
+A sharp drop in the unit sales figures for the vehicle models that we supply (even a temporary one) could have a noticeable impact on our planned targets.
 We nevertheless assume that this risk with respect to our planning should be limited.

 SMP's business in Germany also depends on the trends in the US and the BRIC countries on account of the high volume of vehicle exports from Europe to those regions.
 The resurgence of protectionism, which is currently becoming apparent in the US with the announcement of increased import tariffs on passenger cars from Europe as well as the UK's exit from the EU, puts jobs at risk in the German automotive industry and therefore also at SMP.
-But we also assume in this case that production volumes will not fall significantly in the short to medium term, and that the impact on our planning will be limited.